|Section 1||Instructor: Neal W. Stoltzfus||Email: firstname.lastname@example.org|

 Office Hours: These times are especially reserved for you, but other times can easily arranged by appointment.
 If you just drop by my office, Lockett 258, when I am there I am happy to discuss things, unless I have pressing deadlines.
 Please introduce yourself!

 Communication: The best mode of communication is to ask questions in class.
 Electronic mail and telephone messages are also good for after-class short answer questions and emergencies.

-Advice to Students: A good motto is: Focus on Conceptual Understanding!
-Plan on spending two hours each day reading the section(s) covered, reviewing your class notes and working homework exercises.
-The material in this course builds cumulatively and the amount covered in one week is substantial.
+Advice to Students: The motto of the author is: Focus on Conceptual Understanding!
+To do well in calculus, plan on spending two hours each day reading the section(s) covered, reviewing your class notes and working homework exercises.
+The amount of material covered in one week is substantial, so keep prepared.

 I expect you to attend each regularly scheduled class and to keep up with the assigned work.
-Please discuss with me any emergencies requiring you to be absent, to be late for class or to leave early.
+Please discuss with me any emergencies requiring you to be absent, late to class or to leave early.

 Webwork Homework: There will be daily webwork assignments.
 These are mandatory.
 Your webwork exercise sets will count, in total, as an hour test.
 There will also be additional assignments from the exercises in Rogawski.

 Examinations: There will be three one hour, in-class examinations, each worth 100 points and a two hour final examination.

 Calculators, computers, etc. may not be used on the in-class exams, quizzes or final exam.If you miss a test, please leave a message at 578.1656, before the test if possible.
 It is then your responsibility to request a makeup for legitimate absences.
 When a test is graded and returned, you should review it carefully.
 If you have any questions about the grading, please discuss them with me in a timely fashion.

 Note: The final examination will be comprehensive.
 The in-class final exam is scheduled for Tuesday, 6 Dec., 7:30 - 9:30 am.